reynn/sk.fish/README.md

 <div align="center">

-# fzf.fish 🔍🐟
+# sk.fish 🔍🐟

 [![latest release badge][]][releases] [![build status badge][]][actions] [![awesome badge][]][awesome fish]

 </div>

-Augment your [Fish][] command line with mnemonic key bindings to efficiently find what you need using [fzf][].
+Augment your [Fish][] command line with mnemonic key bindings to efficiently find what you need using [sk][].

 ## Features

-Use `fzf.fish` to interactively find and insert different shell entities into the command line:
+Use `sk.fish` to interactively find and insert different shell entities into the command line:

 ### File paths